chiarapepp/Deep-Learning-Applications-Labs/Lab_3/README.md

-# Lab 3: Working with Transformers in the HuggingFace Ecosystem
+# Laboratory 3 - Working with Transformers in the HuggingFace Ecosystem

 ## Overview